mobius-looper/doc-script/content/introduction/language-prog.md

 +++
-title = "Language Essentials For Programmers""
+title = "Language Essentials For Programmers"
 +++

 If you are a programmer with experience in at least one C-like language (C, C++, Java, Javascript) this chapter will hit the language highlights as quickly and with as few words as possible.
 For some, this may be all you need.
 For everyone, this can serve as a quick reference once you have a better understanding of how scripts work.